gertanoh/greenlight/Readme.md

 1. setup a local env with either kind or activate k8 in docker desktop
 2. create .env with your environment variables
 3. run the helm_install_postgres.sh to set postgres and redis
-4. deploy using helm install
+4. deploy using helm install by specifying your values file helm install my_release greenlight -f my_values_file.yaml